FenixAlliance/ABS.Docs/English/Security/Data-Protection.md

 ## Compliance Manager
 **Alliance Business Suite - Compliance Manager** is a modular cloud service solution that is designed to help organizations meet complex compliance obligations like the GDPR.
 It does real-time risk assessment that reflects your compliance posture against data protection regulations when you use Fenix Alliance's cloud services.
 It also provides recommended actions and step-by-step guidance.

+## HTTPS Enforcement in the Alliance Business Suite.

+Although no API can prevent a client from sending sensitive data on the first request. the Alliance Business Platform (which serves as a middleware for incoming/outgoing requests, as a rule of thumb, is designed to make sure that:
+- HTTPS is required for all requests.
+- All HTTP requests are redirected to HTTPS.

+**Note:**
+The Alliance Business platform should not listen on HTTP and will close the connection with status code 400 (Bad Request) and not serve the request.